isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane (Air) Overview.md

 ### 2. Eligibility

 <p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;"><b>Travellers must fulfil the following basic criteria and <a target="_blank" href="/vtl/conditions">conditions</a> of the VTL (Air) to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine</b>.
-Travellers not eligible for the VTL (Air) should explore other Safe Travel Lanes at the <a target="_blank" href="/arriving/overview">Travelling to Singapore</a> page.</p>
+Travellers not eligible for the VTL (Air) should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.</p>